CounterpartyXCP/Documentation/Counterwallet/enhanced_asset_info.md

 Every 30-60 minutes, the Counterwallet system will query this URL provided to validate and fetch the necessary information.
 If the information you provided is reachable and valid (within a 1 second response time), your token's information will be enhanced based on this data.

-In order for this data file to be deemed as valid for a specific token/asset, there must have been either an initial issuance, or a description change transaction for that asset, and the text field of that description must have been set to the URL of this JSON file.
+In order for this data file to be deemed as valid for a specific token/asset, there must have been either an initial issuance, or a description change transaction for that asset, and the text field of that description must be set to the URL of this JSON file.
 If the information you provided is reachable and valid (within a 5 second response time), your token's information will be enhanced based on this data.
 If it is not, counterblockd will retry up to 2 additional times, over the next 30 or so minutes, and then give up until another transaction is made that changes the description field (it may be to the same URL, but another description change transaction is necessary to reinitialize the validity check by counterblockd).

 ### Validating your JSON data